- About KBA

 I need a lawyer, how can I find one?

 Contact the Kansas Bar Association's Lawyer Referral Service.
 Call 1-800-928-3111 and ask for the name of a lawyer who handles domestic relations cases.
-For those who cannot afford a private attorney, free legal assistance to low-income people is available in all counties.

 Contact Kansas Legal Services Inc. to learn of the nearest KLS field office serving your county.